alex-eliot/md-to-imgur/README.md

  - Uploading from url
    + Select `[2]: Image link` and thus input the url pointing to the image.
 To make sure the given url doesn't get changed or moved by the respective web admin of the image's domain, the image will be uploaded anonymously to imgur (this will use the imgur's API and not rapidAPI's)

-If you choose not to upload custom cover, the program will assign the first page of the first chapter uploaded, as a cover.
+If you choose not to upload a custom cover, the program will assign the first page of the first chapter uploaded, as a cover.

 ## Saving to Github